JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 By default ``getobs(X, obsdim)`` will call ``getobs(data, 1:nobs(data,obsdim), obsdim)`` for any type of ``data`` that does not provide a custom method for it.
-If your type has a more efficient (or conservative) way to return the complete data set, you need to implement this method yourself.
+If you are a package author and your type has a more efficient (or conservative) way to return the complete data set, you need to implement this method yourself.

 So far we have only discussed how to query observation(s) without any regard for preallocation of the underlying memory.
 To achieve